Here we have the original Witch Hazel & Glycerin Spray with the addition of skin soothing Sandalwood essential oil.

 Witch Hazel is a natural anti-inflammatory and offers soothing and cooling benefits to irritated skin.
 Witch Hazel is traditionally made through a distillation resulting in a product with 14% alcohol for preservation.
 The alcohol may be too drying, therefore the Witch Hazel used for this spray is alcohol free.
 For preservation purposes, benzoic acid, a mild preservative has already been added to the witch hazel.

-Vegetable Glycerin is a natural product made from Palm oil and is popular in soaps and skin care because it doesn't irritate.
+Vegetable Glycerin is a natural product made from corn and other seed oil crops and is popular in soaps and skin care because it doesn't irritate.
 Glycerin acts as a barrier to lock in moisture, and provides great hydration to the skin.
 In doing so, it helps immensely with dry skin and conditions resulting in itchy dryness.

 This listing for the Glycerin and Witch Hazel spray has the addition of Sandalwood essential oil.
 Sandalwood essential oil is a costly essential oil but it has been shown to do wonders with easing skin inflammation.
 Whenever my cat's skin starts up again with the twitching and scabby areas, I use this blend and rub it in thoroughly.
 Sandalwood contains anti-inflammatory, antiseptic and hydrating properties very beneficial in skin care.
 Your pet will smell wonderful for days with this wonderful exotic scent.
 Sandalwood is on the safe list for use with cats.